Michael-Sjogren/Michael-Sjogren/README.md

 - 🧪  I often experiment with Godot 4 and explore new languages.

-- 🌱  I’m currently doing some advent of code puzzles with Zig.
+- 🌱  I’m currently doing some advent of code puzzles with C++.
 - 🔗  [webpage cv](https://michael-sjogren.github.io/)

 <!---